extremeshok/clamav-unofficial-sigs/README.md

 Current limitations of clamav support : http://blog.clamav.net/search/label/yara

+### malware.experrt non-free database support (as of December 2020)
+Usage of malware.expert : https://www.malware.expert
+ - 1. Sign up for an account :  https://www.malware.expert
+ - 2. You will recieve an email containing your serial key/number
+ - 3. Enter the serial key into the config malwareexpert_serial_key: replacing YOUR-SERIAL-KEY with your serial key from the email

 ### MalwarePatrol Free/Delayed list support (as of May 2015)
 Usage of MalwarePatrol 2015 free clamav signatures : https://www.malwarepatrol.net
  - 1. Sign up for a free account : https://www.malwarepatrol.net/free-guard-upgrade-option/